-- INDXINFO.TXT: A description of the contents of the directory. - INDEX.LBL: The detached label file for the file INDEX.TAB.
-The INDEX TABLE specific object should be used to identify and describe the columns of the index table. - INDEX.TAB: Includes the index of the volume in a tabular format. - BROWSE INDEX.LBL: The detached label for BROWSE INDEX.TAB. - BROWSE INDEX.TAB: This file includes an index of the browse products in tabular format.
+- INDXINFO.TXT: A description of the contents of the directory. - INDEX.TAB: Includes the index of the volume in a tabular format. - INDEX.LBL: The detached label file for the file INDEX.TAB.
+The INDEX\TABLE specific object is used to identify and describe the columns of the index table. - BROWSE\INDEX.TAB: This file includes an index of the browse products in tabular format. - BROWSE\INDEX.LBL: The detached label for BROWSE\INDEX.TAB. - NAVCAM\<MISSION\PHASE\ABBREVIATION>\INDEX.TAB: This file includes an index of the image products included in the dataset. - NAVCAM\<MISSION\PHASE\ABBREVIATION > INDEX.LBL: The corresponding detached label file. - GEO\NAVCAM\<MISSION\PHASE\ABBREVIATION>\INDEX.TAB: This file includes a geometry index for the image products included in the dataset. - GEO\NAVCAM \< MISSION PHASE ABBREVIATION > INDEX.LBL: The corresponding detached label file.